Chapter 3: General Provisions, Section 8: Prosecution and Progress

 Upon approval, the Division of Construction chief will issue a letter to the contractor, signed by the deputy director of Project Delivery, notifying the contractor that Caltrans will terminate the contract as soon as any work the resident engineer requested is complete.
 When all work is complete, the district must accept the project.

 The contractor will be paid all reasonable costs as computed in accordance with Section 8‑1.14, “Contract Termination,” of the Standard Specifications.
-An audit of the contractor’s cost records is normally required to resolve compensation issues.
+An audit of the contractor’s cost records is generally required to resolve compensation issues.
 After contract acceptance, payments can be made in accordance with Section 9-1.17D, “Final Payment and Claims,” of the Standard Specifications.

 For federal-aid contracts, the resident engineer or construction engineer must contact the Division of Construction field coordinator to obtain concurrence from the Federal Highway Administration’s engineer on the termination of a contract.
 Refer to the Code of Federal Regulations, Title 23, Section 635.125 (23 CFR 635.125), “Termination of Contract.”